jethrokuan/braindump/content/posts/machine_teaching.md

 _Math of the paper is beyond me right now._

-## Interactive Teaching Algorithms for Inverse Reinforcement Learning ([Kamalaruban et al., n.d.](#org1694a34)) {#interactive-teaching-algorithms-for-inverse-reinforcement-learning--kamalaruban-et-al-dot-n-dot-d-dot--org1694a34}
+## Interactive Teaching Algorithms for Inverse Reinforcement Learning Kamalaruban et al., n.d. {#interactive-teaching-algorithms-for-inverse-reinforcement-learning-kamalaruban-et-al-dot-n-dot-d-dot}

 Considers the setting where the learner is assisted by a teacher.
 Two sub-settings are considered: